3 Days In the North Cascades National Park: A Perfect Itinerary.

 Day 2: Baked Goods, A hike, An Overlook + Sunset View!

-Similar to day 1, start your day with a hike and around Washington Pass.
+Similar to day 1, start your day with a hike near Washington Pass.
 There are SO many to choose from depending on what you are up for and some of these could be combined if you are up for a bit more mileage.
 (And obsessive like me)

 Hike 1 – Easy: Rainy Lake